bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 i) write multiple coils
 This function implements the (0x0F) function code to write to multiple coils

+## Compatibility with S7-1200
+The S7 is going to be the master device that pulls data from MODBUS server, in this case my device is the slace device.
+TO maintain compatibilty, I made sure this device achieves the following list:
+- Serial setings (BAUD:115200, 8-N-1)
+- Uses standard MODBUS RTU framing
+- confirms the 3.5 char SILENT INTERVAL
+- Responds correctly to function codes
+- Handle MODBUS exceptions correctly
+- Handle slave IDs correctly
+- RE/DE correct control
+- CRC-16 computing

-## 3. Testing and Validation
+## ModBus Testing and Validation with QModMaster
 Using the hardware I had namely:
 - MAX485 modules
 - STM32F401CCU6

-I could transmit from one STM32 (MASTER ) to the slave devive.
+I could transmit from one STM32 (MASTER ) to the slave device.
 This is my breadboard setup:

 ![](../images/master-slave-bread.jpeg) -> SMT32 MASTER-SLAVE MAX485 SETUP